 When I see leaves out-cast on the street, I think of what the inside of a home would look like if there were no closets, shelves, or pantry.
 Clothes would be flung over the furniture.
 Camping equipment would be piled in a corner of the dining room.
 The hallway would be cluttered with canned goods and dishes.

 Storage is basic to our indoor lives, and yet has somehow gone missing in those outdoor spaces just beyond the front door.
-We don't make a house presentable for company by tossing out all the leftovers in the frig out on the front steps.
+We don't make a house presentable for company by tossing all the leftovers in the frig out on the front steps.
 Somehow a yard is expected to be all living room, all display, without any division of space to accommodate the variety of functions we take for granted indoors.
 Shrubs could be used to create "rooms", but instead are either pressed against the foundation or along the fenceline.

 Elsewhere in town, the perception of leaves as litter rather than stowable resource can leave whole lanes blocked for days or weeks.

 The alternative involves designing outdoor space to emulate the multi-use partitioning of indoor space.
 Areas devoted to lawn are like a living room carpet, shrubs are like decorative furniture or walls, trees like a roof.
 And some out of the way spots serve as closets or pantries, perhaps "walled off" by shrubs.